 State Pension and Pension Credit rate - how much can you get?

 There are different rates of State Pension.
 The rate you get depends on your circumstances.
-Your eligibility for Pension Credit also depends on your personal situation.
-Find out how much State Pension you can get and the rates for State Pension and Pension Credit during the tax year 2014/2015.
+Your eligibility for Pension Credit also depends on your personal situation, including your weekly income.

 Basic State Pension – what is the rate?